 - 1. Remove the custom channel as a child channel from parent channel.
 For more information, see administration:custom-channels.pdf. - 2.
 Create the custom channel in a separate tree.
 For more information, see administration:custom-channels.pdf. - 3.
-To get the custom channel as a child channel within Content Lifecycle Management (CLM): - ° In the Uyuni Web UI, navigate to Content Lifecycle, and click Create Project.
+To get the custom channel as a child channel within Content Lifecycle Management (CLM): - In the Uyuni Web UI, navigate to Content Lifecycle, and click Create Project.
 Enter Name and Label. - Attach Source to the project.
-Use the needed vendor channels and the custom channel. // (sharing example using CentOS8) - Add environment into the Project. // example using CentOS8 - To build the environment click the Build button.
+Use the needed vendor channels and the custom channel. (sharing example using CentOS8) - Add environment into the Project.
+For example, use CentOS8. - To build the environment click the Build button.
 This creates an environment with vendor and custom channels that can be associated with an activation key and used to bootstrap the client. - 4.
 Important note: In the CLM project, it is recommend to add a filter, which excludes the problematic or conflicting packages.
 Otherwise the conflicting packages with higher version numbers would be installed during the update of the client.
 For more information about filtering, see administration:content-lifecycle-examples.pdf. - 5.
 To get the latest patches into the CLM environment (with vendor and custom channel), click the Build button in the project.
-This is needed to re-built the environment. - ° For more information about CLM, see Administration > Content-lifecycle. - For another workaround, see https://www.suse.com/releasenotes/x86_64/SUSE-MANAGER/4.2/index.html#epel_and_salt_packages.
+This is needed to re-built the environment. - ° For more information about CLM, see Administration > Content-lifecycle.